Perry-Olsson/to-be-determined/README.md

 ## Reflection

 **TLDR**<br/>As mentioned above the project was originally a collaboration.
 I went into it with the mindset of creating an UX/UI focused application from start to finish.
-The collaboration fizzled out so it ended up turning into a simple todo app with production ready account creation and authentication.
+The collaboration did not end up working so I built a simple todo application with robust account creation, authentication, and email confirmation.

 #### Inspiration

 I had just finished the React Native section of an online course I was taking and was feeling fairly confident using it.
 Around that time I met someone at a party who was in their senior year at MIT.
-He had a very interesting idea for a social media application that was focused on facilitating actual meet ups and/or events.
-The application was certainly going to require users to create accounts and have authentication so having had experience with that, I got started on it.
+He had a very interesting idea for a social media application that was focused on facilitating actual meet ups and planning events.
+The application was going to require users to create accounts and authenticate so having had experience with that, I got started on it.
 The friend I had met ended up getting busy with school and the application at the point, just had users logging into a blank page, so I decided to create a light weight todo app.

 #### Notable Technologies